seomoz/g-crawl-py/README.md

 some helpful lazily-loaded attributes:

 - `page.content` -- raw HTML message, decoded and decompressed
-- `page.tree` -- an etree of the HTML
+- `page.html` -- an etree of the HTML
+- `page.xml` -- an etree of the XML
 - `page.redireciton` -- redirection location (through a 301, 302, 303, 307 or Refresh header)
 - `page.links` -- returns a two-element dictionary, which each value a list of links.
 This takes into account not only the 'nofollow' attribute of the links themselves, but also